whowechina/chu_pico/README.md

 It's CC-NC.
 So DIY for yourself and for your friend, don't make money from it.

 ## HOW TO BUILD
+### Frequently Made Mistakes
+Many DIY enthusiasts commonly make certain mistakes during the building process.
+Please proceed with extra caution to avoid these.
+* **MISTAKE: Soldering everything together without conducting intermediate testing.**
+  Remember, even professional engineers can make mistakes.
+It becomes significantly harder to identify the root cause of a problem when all components are already assembled or soldered.
+Therefore, it's advisable to solder and test in stages.
+The firmware is designed to function correctly even with some components missing, which is good for testing.
+* **MISTAKE: Neglecting to cut the ADDR pin trace on the MPR121 module.**
+  The MPR121 module in the market has the ADDR pin pre-connected to ground.
+But the board expects a floating ADDR pin, otherwise the ADDR pin will short the circuit.
+Please verify your "CUT" using a multimeter.
+* **MISTAKE: Rushing to replace components when something fails.**
+  Be aware that desoldering and soldering large SMD components is a challenging task.
+It carries the risk of damaging the component or the PCB board.
+Patience and caution are crucial.
+Look at the schematics and PCB design files and ask help from community first.
+* **MISTAKE: Prematurely assuming that the Raspberry Pi Pico or other modules are faulty.**
+  While it's possible that these components could be defective, more often than not, the issue lies in the soldering.
+Therefore, questioning the integrity of these components should be your last resort.
+* **MISTAKE: Failing to properly solder the 3 USB pins of the Raspberry Pi Pico.**
+  These pins are at the bottom side of the PCB.
+It's a common oversight to either forget to solder them or to leave air bubbles during the process.
+To avoid this, solder slowly from one side of the hole, using minimal solder wire and a generous amount of flux.

 ### PCB
 * Go JLCPCB and make order with the gerber zip file (latest `Production\PCB\chu_main_xxx.zip`), regular FR-4 board, black color, thickness is **1.6mm**.
 * 1x Rasberry Pico Pi Pico or Pico W.